jrosenzweig0/resilientdb/README.md

 - blockchain stored batchrequests on each block
 - let's treat the batchrequest as the transaction itself

-- **!!! is the blockchain the same as the log or the state machine!! i think it's actually the state machine...**
+- ~~**!!! is the blockchain the same as the log or the state machine!! i think it's actually the state machine...**~~ It's the same thing. the state machine is the whole system...

 - todo:
     - add term variable to blockchain